Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Abstract

 \section{Abstract}

 In extreme environments such as core-collapse supernovae, neutron-star mergers, and the early Universe, neutrinos are dense enough that their self-interactions significantly affect, if not dominate, their flavor dynamics.
 In order to develop techniques for characterizing the resulting quantum entanglement, I present the results of simulations of Dirac neutrino-neutrino interactions that include all three physical neutrino flavors and were performed on D-Wave Inc.'s {\tt Advantage} 5000+ qubit quantum annealer.
 These results are checked against those from exact classical simulations, which are also used to compare the Dirac neutrino-neutrino interactions to neutrino-antineutrino and Majorana neutrino-neutrino interactions.
 The D-Wave {\tt Advantage} annealer is shown to be able to reproduce time evolution with the precision of a classical machine for small numbers of neutrinos and to do so without Trotter errors.
 However, it suffers from poor scaling in qubit-count with the number of neutrinos.
-Two approaches to improving the qubit-scaling are discussed, but only one of the two shows promise.